fohalabi/asido-sample-design/README.md

 **Known Issues**

-Deadline pressure: Some design polish and accessibility checks were rushed due to time constraints
+Some design polish and accessibility checks were rushed due to time constraints

 Minor optimizations (SEO/meta tags, content flexibility) left for future improvement